Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 In this illustration, the total value of my $500 monthly investment ($6,000 in total cost) grew to $6050.21 — even though the per-share price of my investment dropped from $105 to $99.

-First, I can't buy fractional shares of an individual stock or ETF — unless I use a direct stock purchase program or a unique brokerage service like a dividend reinvestment program, which may allow me to invest a flat amount and buy fractional shares of certain stocks.
+In addition, generally, I can’t buy fractional shares of an individual stock or ETF — unless I use a direct stock purchase program or a unique brokerage service like a dividend reinvestment program.

-Investing doesn't always follow a neat pattern of growth.
-On occasion, I have bought stocks that rise, then fall, decline, plummet, and decrease more.
+Investing doesn’t always follow a neat pattern of growth or minimal fluctuations, as this illustration suggests.
+On occasion, I have bought stocks that rise, then falls, decline, plummet, and decrease more.

 For example, GoPro is trading at $10.60 as I write; the stock price was over $60.00 in August 2015.
 I don’t follow this company so I can’t tell you whether the price will rebound.
 But I can say that prices of some stocks fall and never recover.
 In those situations, the math means that my investments will decline in value — even if I buy $500 worth every month for several months in good times and bad.